 That being said, your website design is even more crucial if you work in an industry that has a direct impact on a person’s family or individual well-being—like insurance agencies.
 When dealing with these important life decisions, customers want to do business with a company they can trust, and your website is part of how they make this decision.

 So how do you make a website that wins customers over?
+How do you create landing pages that convert?
 Here are some leading design factors of top-rated independent insurance agency websites.

 1.High-Quality Photos: Bright, well-lit photography exudes professionalism and confidence and welcomes visitors into your circle of trust.
 Unsplash and Pexels are two of the largest free photo libraries.
 On the flip side, unprofessional and blurry photos will undoubtedly turn off prospective customers.
 Avoid using images with cluttered backgrounds, or those that feature the tip of a cropped-out poser’s nose or chin.
 Always take professional headshots of your staff to instantly build a relationship with customers.